morrismarcella/morrismarcella.github.io/_pages/publications.md

 ## Working Papers:

-Voting for Rights?: Ethnic Heterogeneity, Elections, and Respect for Human Rights? (with David R. Davis).
+Voting for Rights?: Ethnic Heterogeneity, Elections, and Respect for Human Rights (with David R. Davis).

-How Wide are Policy Windows?: Naive Bayes Classification on Security Related topics?? (with Sanja Hajdinjak, Tyler Amos).
+How Wide are Policy Windows?: Naive Bayes Classification on Security Related topics (with Sanja Hajdinjak, Tyler Amos).